Why Therapy For Men?

 Men seek therapy for all sorts of reasons.
 Commonly, they go to therapy for help with mental health challenges like depression, general anxiety, social anxiety, post-traumatic stress disorder, substance abuse, or eating disorders, to name just a few examples.

-But you don’t need to be experiencing a serious mental health problem for therapy to be right for you.
-Many guys go to therapy for help with things like:
+But you don’t need to be experiencing a mental health issue for therapy to be right for you.
+Many guys are going to therapy for help with things like:

 - marital/relationship conflict